← Back to Blogs

 )

-The use of a vector database to store and perform fast and real-time retrieval of object embeddings allows us to scale the usage of these multimodal models to power multimodal search in production and to integrate into our applications the cross-modal operations that we've discussed.
+Using a vector database, like Weaviate, to store and perform fast and real-time retrieval of object embeddings allows us to scale the usage of these multimodal models.
+This allows us to power multimodal search in production and to integrate into our applications the cross-modal operations that we've discussed.

-Retrieval augmented generation(RAG) allows us to pack retrieved context into a prompt so that a language model can read relevant information before generating a response.
+RAG allows us to pack retrieved documents into a prompt so that a language model can read relevant information before generating a response.
 This allows us to scale the knowledge of large language models without having to train or fine-tune them every time we have updated information.

 By externalizing the knowledge of a model, RAG can provide benefits such as:

-- Accuracy: grounding the model to facts and reducing hallucination
+• Accuracy: grounding the model to facts and reducing hallucinations

-- Interpretability: retrieved items serving as the reference to source in model predictions
+• Interpretability: retrieved documents serving as the reference to the source in model predictions

-However, the issue with the current RAG workflows is that they only leverage retrieved text source material.
-This is because most LLMs only understand language and so any information that's retrieved had to be in text format … until now!
+However, the issue with text-only RAG systems is that they only leverage retrieved text source material.
+This is because most LLMs only understand language, and so any information that's retrieved had to be in text format … until now!

 MM-RAG was presented earlier this year by a group at Stanford.
 They showed a workflow of multimodal models, one that could retrieve and another that could generate both text and images.

-- MM-RAG capable models also generate images much more faithful to the retrieved context - meaning the quality of the generated images is better and grounded in the retrieved context image.
+• MM-RAG capable models also generate images much more faithful to the retrieved context.
+This means the quality of the generated images is better and grounded in the retrieved context image.

-- Are capable of multimodal in-context learning (e.g., image generation from demonstrations) - meaning that we can feed any demonstration images and text so that the model generates an image that follows the visual characteristics of these in-context images.
+• Multimodal models are capable of multimodal in-context learning (e.g., image generation from demonstrations).
+This means that we can feed any demonstration images and text so that the model generates an image that follows the visual characteristics of these in-context examples.

 MM-RAG gives us a way to further control the awesome generative power of these new multimodal models to produce more useful results for use in industry.